Anomaly Detection Visualization

 Anomaly detection is the identification of data that does not conform to expected (or usual) patterns.
 LogicMonitor employs advanced machine learning algorithms to establish expected data patterns for datapoints so that it can then visually identify data that falls outside of these patterns.
 This provides another avenue of insight into resource behavior, allowing users to potentially catch issues before they escalate into more severe events.

 LogicMonitor uses the mean absolute deviation (MAD), a standard statistical model, to identify anomalies.
-Datapoints with a 3.5 score from the MAD, which is calculated using the 12 hours of data immediately prior to the current graph view, are determined to be anomalies.
+Datapoints with a 3.5 score from the MAD, which is calculated using the three days of data immediately prior to the current graph view, are determined to be anomalies.

 Anomaly Detection Graphs